zituitui/DiffusionFisher/README.md

 ```
 where we define $v(x_t, t, y)$ as $\exp(-\frac{|x_t - \alpha_t y|^2}{2\sigma_t^2})\in \mathbb{R}$ and $w(x_t, t, y)$ as $\frac{v(x_t, t, y)}{\int_{\mathbb{R}^d}  v(x_t, t, y)\textnormal{d} q_0(y)} \in \mathbb{R}$

+### DF Trace Matching
+We propose the DF-TM algorithm to learn the trace of diffusion Fisher and thus enabling efficient NLL evaluation.

+### DF Endpoint Approximation
+We propose the DF-EA algorithm to enable more accurate and efficient adjoint optimization.

+### DF Optimal Transport
+We design the first numerical verification experiment for the optimal transport property of the general PF-ODE deduced map.

 ## 🪪 License